Green-lidded bin

 Compostable logo - a strip of paper with leaves on the top in the shape of the letter b

-Suitable compostable bags will bear the seedling symbol and display the code EN13432:
+We only accept compostable bags bearing the seedling symbol (pictured) and the code EN13432.

-• Why can't I put any plastic bags in my green-lidded bin?
+• Why can't I put plastic bags in my green-lidded bin?

 Excess garden waste